bronson/valid/README.md

     Valid.integer().latitude().verify(20);    // success!
 ```

-You can also add tests that take parameters:
+You can also add validations that take parameters:

 ```javascript
     Valid.mod10 = function(rem) { return this.mod(10,rem) }